Vallum/vallum.github.io/resampling_with_tensorflow.md

 - shuffle data samples in memory (small shuffle)
 - parsing record images
   - decode jpegs into Tensors
-- make batch from shuffle buffer
+- make batch from parsed records
+  - prefetch before and after (parsing)map-and-batch.
 - train with batches

 ## Disk I/O, Memory, CPU, Bus I/O, GPU parallelism
 - Because of under sampling, resampling wastes much of disk I/O.
   - Lots of samples are dropped right after they are loaded from disks.
-  - So with undersampling, disk I/O is a much heavier burden compared to the ordidary sampling.
+  - So with undersampling, disk I/O is much heavier burden compared to the ordidary sampling.
-  - And because of low latency of disk I/O, it is too long to wait to load after computation.
+  - And because of low latency of disk I/O, it takes too long to wait to load next data records after computation.
-    - dropping can be continued very long time undefinitely
+    - dropping can be continued undefinitely
   - So prefetch is necessary between file reading and record parsing.
 - The records in data files might be unshuffled.
   - So shuffle data right after they are loaded to memory
 - Record parsing is CPU's job.
-  - When having multi CPUs, map with parallel_calls is useful for concurrent parsing.
+  - Having multi CPUs, map with parallel_calls is useful for concurrent parsing.
 - Undersampling before oversampling
   - undersampling is dumping away some of records.
   - it reduces the size of list of data sequences.
   - it is waste of CPU resources to work with the data (in short time after) going to be dropped out.
   - tf.dataset.filter is not useful, because it doesn't provide parallelism.
-  - map with parallel_calls is useful, but map handles the internal contents of records, not the records set itself.
+  - map with parallel_calls is useful, but map handles the internal contents of records, not the record  set itself.
   - to handle duplication or elimination of records, flat_map is necessary.
   - like this
   ```